waltermity/llm-d-inference-scheduler/docs/architecture.md

 Note that in most cases you will only need to set:
 - Hugging Face token for the `tokenizersPoolConfig` or the `tokenizersCacheDir` to a mounted directory containing the tokenizers.
+  - For the HuggingFace token, the inference-scheduler also accepts the environment variable `HF_TOKEN` - this is the practical option for security.
 - IMPORTANT: Token processor's block-size and hash-seed to match those used in the vLLM deployment.
 - KVBlockIndex metrics to true if you wish to enable metrics for the KV-Block Index (admissions, evictions, lookups and hits).